4site-interactive-studios/engrid-loader/README.md

 * repo-name : used in generating URLs to the github CDN if "assets" is provided
 * repo-owner : used in generating URLs to the github CDN if "assets" is provided
 * assets : used in controlling what JS/CSS is loaded; can be "local", "flush", or any github branch for the repo
-* js : URL to a JS file that is explicitly loaded; is not used if assets is set
-* css : URL to a CSS file that is explicitly loaded; is not used if assets is set
 * en-assets-url : URL to the Engaging Networks CDN for the account